 In 2009, we created a subsidiary, Ilios, to develop and distribute a line of high-efficiency heating products, starting with a water heater.
 We believe that these products are much more efficient than conventional boilers in commercial buildings and industrial processes (see "Our Products" below).
-As of the date of this prospectus, we own a 65.0% interest in Ilios.
+As of the date of this filing, we own a 63.7% interest in Ilios.